Authenticating from Active Directory using RADIUS/NPS¶

 Choosing a server for NPS¶

-NPS requires a minimal amount of resources and is suitable for addition to an existing Windows Server in most environments.
-Microsoft recommends installing it on an Active Directory domain controller to improve performance in environments where NPS is authenticating against Active Directory.
-It can also be installed on a member server, which may be desirable in some environments to reduce the attack footprint of domain controllers.
-Each network- accessible service provides another potential avenue for compromising a server.
-NPS does have a solid security record, especially compared to other services that must be running on domain controllers for Active Directory to function, so this isn’t much of a concern in most network environments.
-Most environments install NPS on one of their domain controllers.
-Microsoft recommends running it on each domain controller in the forest and using NPS proxies to share the load for a busy environment.
+NPS can also be installed on a member server, which may be desirable in some environments to reduce the attack footprint of domain controllers.
+Each network-accessible service provides another potential avenue for compromising a server.
+NPS has a solid security record, especially compared to other services that must be running on domain controllers for Active Directory to function, so this isn’t much of a concern in most network environments.

 Installing NPS¶

-Open the System Manager Dashboard
+Open the Server Manager Dashboard

 Click Add Roles and Features

-Select the server from the list
+Select this server from the list

 Click Next again